 What’s more, the soundstage is incredible, especially for earbuds where it’s not really expected.
 You get a good sense of depth and width.
 But what impressed us the most has got to be how rich the sound is.
 It’s not out of this world, headphones still sound better and many wired earbuds sound better, but we’ve never seen wireless earbuds retain this level of detail.
 They sound full and rich, no doubt thanks to the new W1 chip.

 Who Are They For?

 And more importantly: Who are they worth it for?

 One thing that we didn’t mention is that they don’t have the best isolation.
 Now, this is fine, some people prefer it this way, but not everyone will.
 If you’re a runner you’ll definitely appreciate this for the extra safety, but if you’re frequenting a rather loud gym you can throw the rich, detailed sound out the window because you won’t really hear it as well.

 Also, while the bass isn’t boomy, it still might be a bit too loud for casual listening.
-It’s great for putting in that extra set, but it can be too much for casual listening and commutes.
-So if you want to use your $200 earbuds outside the gym, these may not be your best option.
+It’s excellent for putting in that extra set, but it can be too much for casual listening and commutes.
+So if you want to use your $200 earbuds outside the gym, these might not be your best option.

 And the asking price of $200 itself is a lot, especially given how many little things there are that can ruin them for you, like not finding a proper seal.
 And this is without even taking into consideration the dubious durability.

 Overall, we’d say that they’re still a great pair of earbuds for running and hitting the gym if you can get them on a discount.
 If not, the PowerBeats 2 are still an excellent pick and even the X2 and X3 JayBirds have a lot to offer at significantly lower prices.